 Skip hop forma

-Good size diaper bag that comes with 2 packing cubes you can keep in one of the front pockets (one standard one insulated)
+The Skip hop forma is a good size diaper bag that comes with 2 packing cubes you can keep in one of the front pockets (one standard one insulated)

 - Extra wide dual zip opening